By Greg Jensen

 The following example shows how to modify a collar trade to boost potential profits by selling a call that expires 60- 90 days after the long put.

 Let’s assume you buy 100 shares of stock at $50 on Jan.
-15. To create a standard collar, you could first buy a put that expires in 60-90 days with a strike that is at-the-money (ATM) or slightly out-of-the-money (OTM).
+15. To build a standard collar strategy, you could first buy a put that expires in 60-90 days with a strike that is at-the-money (ATM) or slightly out-of-the-money (OTM).
 The last step is to sell a OTM call in the same month.
 For example, if you bought a March 47.5 put for $2.50 and sold a March 52.5 call for $2.60, the spread offers a credit of $0.10, because you collected more by selling the call than the put cost.

-If the stock drops below $47.50, losses are capped at $2.40 (4.8 percent), but if the stock advances above $52.50, gains are restricted to $2.60 (5.2 percent).
+If the value of your stock drops below $47.50, losses are capped at $2.40 (4.8 percent), but if the stock advances above $52.50, gains are restricted to $2.60 (5.2 percent).
 The long put gives you the right to sell stock at $47.50, regardless of how far it falls.
 But the short call obligates you to sell stock at $52.50 — even if it doubles in price by expiration.
 Take a look at the following graph for further clarification.

 This collar trade has a return-to-risk ratio of only 1.08, which isn’t very attractive.
 However, you can increase a standard collar's potential gains by selling a call in a later expiring month.